solo exhibition at Gelateria Sogni di Ghiaccio, Bologna

 Curation and text by Condylura (Paolo Gabriotti, Davide Visintainer)

 Alongside two new productions made for the exhibition, beloved presents an unseen photographic work, born from the collaboration with Marcello Galvani and part of the project Land of Nod, dedicated to the hybridization between digital production and physical space.
-The project is curated by TretiGalaxie, who contributes to the exhibition with a text in curatorial dialogue: From the dream experiments collection.
+The project is curated by Treti Galaxie, who contributes to the exhibition with a text in curatorial dialogue: From the dream experiments collection.

 The productions on display cross installation, analog and digital photography, found object and sculpture, mediums that the artist uses as instruments of speculation and reification.
 The works suggest a direct relationship between extraction on the level of the artistic process, both material and of value, and on a more analytical level, interrogating criticalities related to the present time, particularly the relationship with technology, yet from a personal, emotionally invested perspective.
-An element made explicit by the exhibition environment itself, marked
+An element made explicit by the exhibition environment itself, marked by a few light points and treated in dark tones, evoking the entrance to a remote place: an intimate space – whether psychic or oneiric – but also a rocky gorge or an underground warehouse.

-The Sleeper (life-size) is a 1:1 scale photographic portrait of the artist’s partner, Federica Scaringello, caught sleeping in their bed.
+is a 1:1 scale photographic portrait of the artist’s partner caught sleeping in their bed.
 The exposure of an already intimate and vulnerable moment enters into a suggestive relationship with an additional form of invasiveness.
 The photograph indeed conceals a second portrait in the form of a data report, The Sleep, created through a biomedical device – the sensor-equipped bodysuit that is partially revealed in the photo – through which the artist recorded the parameters of her partner’s breathing, heartbeat, and body movements during a night’s sleep.
 By treasuring an act of appropriation of sensitive data, the photograph seems to take on a virtual three-dimensionality, traversing portraiture from the view camera to biometrics, re-proposing the theme of the machinic image as a capture of the soul.

 The confrontation with the logic of the machine is a recurring perspective in Paolo Bufalini’s work, which is filtered in beloved by dynamics of feeling and memory, both personal and datafied.
 The image of the ‘beloved one’ returns in the refrigerator unit filled with cans of energy drinks, on which is printed a childhood photograph of her in a carnival mask.
 Tricksters takes the form of a monolithic lightbox that holds at low temperatures the viral multiplication of this crowd of harlequins, emitting a carnal light into the environment.
 If The Sleeper refers back to the world of data collection, the ergonomic invasion of devices, and the existence of sensitive information circulating outside the horizon of perception, Tricksters seems to call into question the purposes that the same collection of sensitive data has: to the profiling and fragmentation into categories of the subject, its transformation into a reservoir of expendable value follows.
 The refrigerator thus becomes a hyper-personalized advertising display to enhance one’s performance to a taurine caricature of the self.